You are here:

-Founders4Schools is a free service which helps schools to arrange for founders of successful businesses to visit their schools and inspire their students.
+Founders4Schools is a free service that helps schools to arrange for founders of successful businesses to visit their schools and inspire their students.

 You can use the website to search for founders of successful businesses in their area and invite them to speak to pupils.

 Talks from leading figures